sonrabakarim/barlkk/_posts/2016-09-19-best-jamstack-site-generator.md

 After trying a number of static site generators myself over the years, **the one I'd bet the farm on is [Hugo](https://gohugo.io)**.
 Here're a few of the reasons why I feel Hugo rocks the socks off the competition:

 - **It has no dependencies.** Once you get a hold of the Hugo binary you're ready to roll.
 Many other static site generators require a complex environment with dependencies to run.
 For Jekyll, that means Ruby and RubyGems.
 For Hexo, Node and NPM.
-For Hugo, all you need is Hugo and the ability to run Go.
+For Hugo, all you need is Hugo.
 - **It's easy to set-up.** If you're a macOS user, simply `brew install hugo` and you can instantly start building a new website with the `hugo new site` command.
 Hugo pre-built binaries are available for other platforms as well, including as FreeBSD, Windows and Linux.
 - **It's _extremely_ fast.** Unlike Jekyll or Hexo, which [can](https://mademistakes.com/articles/using-jekyll-2016/#posts-for-all-the-things) [take](https://github.com/hexojs/hexo/pull/550) hours to compile a large site, Hugo can generate [5,000 webpages in under 10 seconds](https://youtu.be/CdiDYZ51a2o).